 **Rich means accredited investors with $1M+ in net worth (minus their home) or who've earned more than $200K per year ($300k with spouse) in each of the past 2 years.
 It also means institutions like banks and VCs.

-Which one should I use?
+Which should I use?

 We handle the grunt work of fundraising... so you can focus on what’s important: growing your business.

 Who can invest?

 Anyone can invest as little as $100 in your company!
 You can also advertise your fundraise to your customer list, in the press, or on social media (abiding by these rules).
 For most companies, Reg CF is the best way to maximize the amount invested, while allowing customers and friends the opportunity to support you.

 Your entire raise will be consolidated into Special Purpose Vehicles (SPVs) – one if you don't use Early Bird terms, 2 if you do.
 Each SPV will take up only one line on your cap table!
 You'll pick one investor to be your Lead Investor and they'll act on behalf of all Wefunder investors.
 This will make later rounds of fundraising a breeze, while giving investors the same economic exposure and info as if they had invested directly in the company.
 A win-win.

 Absolutely!
 Reg CF rules allow you to advertise your raise in order to turn your friends, customers, and supporters into investors.
 In all communications, messaging must be factual and "non-term."
 The first bit is obvious – don't mislead investors.
 Avoid hyperbole, misleading info, or omission of important info.
 For instance, if someone is suing you for patent infringement, you should mention it.
 (Your communications must be filed with the SEC alongside your Form C, so no funny business).
 You also cannot include any terms of your raise.1

 So, stick to factual statements or historical data and then direct people to your Wefunder pitch page to learn more.
 Also, prominently label any "forward looking information" or projections.